gabeluci/gabeluci.github.io/_posts/2019-06-05-skype-for-business-emojis.md

 I separated the animations into a new folder by sorting the files by height, and moving all files with a height more than 20.

-My original thought was to make them all into animated GIFs.
+My original thought was to **make them all into animated GIFs**.
 But that plan was foiled too.
 It turns out that each frame of the animations are PNG because they use alpha transparency around the edges.
 Unfortunately, animated GIFs don't support alpha transparency - pixels are either 100% opaque or 100% transparent.
 I originally tried to make them GIFs, but then it still only looked good on white backgrounds.
 So **I had to go with animated PNGs**.

 I used [ImageMagick](https://imagemagick.org/) to split the frames of the animation out of the single files.
 Unfortunately, ImageMagick doesn't support animated PNGs.
 But this was a start: